outcomesinsights/conceptql/doc/spec.md

 }
 ```

-Filter node is the opposite of Except.
+Filter operator is the opposite of Except.
 It only includes L if R matches.

 ### AS option for Except
-Just like Filter has an :as option, add one to Except node.
+Just like Filter has an :as option, add one to Except operator.
 This would simplify some of the algorithms I've developed.

 ### How to Handle fact_relationship Table from CDMv5
-Each relationship type could be a binary node box read as L <relationship> R. E.g. L 'downstream of' R would take a L stream and only pass on downstreams of rows in R stream.
+Each relationship type could be a binary operator box read as L <relationship> R. E.g. L 'downstream of' R would take a L stream and only pass on downstreams of rows in R stream.

-We could implement a single node that takes a relationship as an argument (on top of the L and R arguments) or we could create a node class for each relationship.
-I think it would be better to have a single relationship node class and take the relationship as the argument.
+We could implement a single operator that takes a relationship as an argument (on top of the L and R arguments) or we could create a operator class for each relationship.
+I think it would be better to have a single relationship operator class and take the relationship as the argument.

 The next question is: how do we actually join the two streams?
 I suppose we could translate each "type" into a "domain" and then join where l.domain = domain_concept_id_1 and l.entity_id = fact_id_1 and R.domain = domain_concept_id_2 and R.entity_id = fact_id_2 where the relationship chosen = relationship_concept_id.